matthewwicker/MATH11228/README.md

-# MATH11228
+# Robustness of Learning Algoriths - MATH11228
-A Public Repository Containing Slides and Coursework on Adversarial Robustness
+A Public Repository Containing Slides and Coursework on Adversarial Robustness delivered to students at University of Edinburgh

 ### Course Slides